hamza-tahir55/Dice-Game/README.md

 - `index.html`: Main HTML file for the game.
 - `style.css`: CSS file for styling the game.
 - `script.js`: JavaScript file for game logic.
-- images of Dice points.
+- Images of Dice points.

 ## Contributing